KronosTheLate/CircuitComponentRounding.jl/README.md

 In other words, if the input value is larger than the geometric mean, the returned value was rounded up.
 If the given input is smaller than the geometric mean, the output was rounded down.
 Rounding in this case means taking the first bigger/smaller value in the E-series.

+## Where do the values come from?
+The function rounds to the values found in the [wikipedia list](https://en.wikipedia.org/wiki/E_series_of_preferred_numbers#Lists) of E-series values.
+While this list ranges from 1 to 10, and those are the values used internally, the printed series values from the `valuesE` function are by default converted to range from 100 to 1000.
+The reasoning is that integers are faster and easier to read than floating point values.

 ## Feedback
 As this is the first package of a relativly novice programmer, feedback and input on ways the package could be better are very welcome!